-The shift away from fossil fuels is a technological shift.
-Fossil fuels have dominated our energy system for decades because there was no threat to their monopoly on heating and transportation.
-But solar and wind are now the cheapest and cleanest sources of energy.When determining the value of a company, investors look at what they think the company is worth today and-crucially-what it will be worth in the future.
+When determining the value of a company, investors look at what they think the company is worth today and-crucially-what it will be worth in the future.
 That is why by mid-2020 the electric vehicle manufacturer Tesla was worth more than Ford, BMW, Honda, Volkswagen, Fiat Chrysler, Ferrari and General Motors combined.

 Crucially, several high profile reports have also shown that a 'fossil free' portfolio can give equivalent or even higher returns for investors.
 For example, a study over ten years up until mid-2020 found that sustainable funds delivered higher returns than traditional funds, both before and during the pandemic.
-In March 2021, the investment firm BlackRock, the largest asset manager in the world, came to the same conclusion.40 Between 2010 and 2021, MSCI-the world's leading stock market tracker-has shown that 'fossil free' funds earned more than the standard funds which contained oil, gas and coal companies.41 are rapidly moving their money into the clean energy sector.
+In March 2021, the investment firm BlackRock, the largest asset manager in the world, came to the same conclusion.30 Between 2010 and 2021, MSCI-the world's leading stock market tracker-has shown that 'fossil free' funds earned more than the standard funds which contained oil, gas and coal companies.31

+Solar and wind energy are now the cheapest form of energy to produce in most regions, and smarter investors are rapidly moving their money into the clean energy sector.
 In order to safeguard the retirement savings of millions of LGPS pension-holders across the UK, councils must recognise that the low carbon technological transition is already underway and that future developments lie in renewable technologies like solar and wind, not in the fossil fuels of the 20th century.
 The short-term efforts associated with creating a clean, green economy will deliver long-term benefits for everyone, both in our local communities and around the world.